 Traffic control systems: If your system includes traffic control devices such as traffic lights, rotating beacons or audible warnings check to be sure these are functioning as intended.

 By spending a few moments on the inspections outlined above and addressing any issues prior to system failure your garage door opener systems should continue to work with the safety and reliability they were designed with.
 At Overhead Door Co. of Central Jersey we also like to recommend an annual professional preventative service inspection.
 This allows us to inspect, test, lubricate and adjust all door systems as required.
 Upon completion of the preventative service inspection we provide a list of any suggested or required repairs for the customer’s consideration.
 Overhead Door Co. of Central Jersey has been providing quality products and services since 1972.
 Find us on the web at www.OverheadDoorCo.com or give us a call at 908-722-5785.
-We are here to assist with all of your commercial/industrial garage and specialty door systems.
+We are here to assist with all of your commercial/industrial garage door systems.